Here’s what one of Bobby Hood’s recent GRE online tutoring students had to say:

 In 2014, Bobby took the GRE and scored 169 out of 170 on Verbal Reasoning and scored a perfect 170 on Quantitative Reasoning.

 Bobby Hood began tutoring in 2011, and quickly became one of the nation’s most sought-after GRE tutors.
-Bobby tutors college students all over the nation for the GRE through his personal online tutoring classroom.
+Bobby tutors college students all over the nation (and the world) for the GRE through his personal online tutoring classroom.
 Bobby has a great history of success in improving students’ scores on the GRE — perhaps you could be on this list too!

 - Do you need a great score on the GRE to get into graduate school?
 Not necessarily.
 The GRE is taken by all sorts of students, from math majors and engineering majors to dance majors and music majors.
 As a result, the importance of your GRE score overall compared to other facets of your application, such as undergraduate GPA and life experience, may not be very high, while for others it may be quite important.
 In particular, for instance, some schools may care less about the math score than the verbal score for particular graduate programs.